-Lifelong masters water polo player and volunteer.
+Lifelong masters water polo player.
 Met his wife while playing - forever indebted to the sport.

 42 Years Coaching-Team USA, Cal, Yale, UCLA, Canada, Harvard Westlake...USAWP Hall of Fame.

-Long-time referee, coach, and masters player passionate about growing the sport in SW Florida.
+Long-time referee, coach, and masters player.
+Passionate about growing the sport.

 The Southwest Florida Water Polo Foundation, Inc. was established as a 501(c)(3) organization in 2017 by an all-volunteer team to grow the sport of water polo in SW Florida.
 The Foundation’s first success was working with the Sarasota County School Board to start the first-ever high school water polo program in Southwest Florida at Venice High School.

 The Foundation also offers free community programming, supports a second area water polo club, and has assets for community use including goals, shot clocks, and a scoreboard.

 Water Polo is the fastest growing sport in the United States with tremendous opportunity athletic scholarships and gains in physical and mental fitness.